Keonity/CPSC-354-Report/FinalProject/README.md

     - You can indicate that you want to exponentiate a constant by following the grammar:
     `Number^NumberTwo`
 4. Run the calculator with the following command: `node interpreter.js`

+#### WEBPAGE
+1. Be sure you are in the main folder of the project. (`\FinalProject\`)
+2. `npx parcel static/index.html`
+3. You can view console output of the parser by right-clicking on the page, clicking on `Inspect source`, and then navigating to your browser's console tab.

 ## KNOWN BUGS
 At the time of writing, there are a few issues with this project.
 I've observed that the code in `index.html` does not allow me to display data from `interpreter.js` in the webpage.
 Through my research, I've concluded that this is because browsers do not have support for the JavaScript `require()` function, and that a common workaround is to use a bundler to create a `bundle.js` file which is a webpage-compatible version of files that use the `require()` function or other webpage-incompatible code.